 2 Safe Work Australia.
 2019.
 Safe Work Australia website.
 Model Work Health and Safety Regulations’, https://www.safeworkaustralia.gov.au/doc/model-work-health-and-safety-regulations

 3 Safe Work Australia.
 2013.
 Safe Work Australia website.
-Health Monitoring for Exposure to Hazardous Chemicals – Guide for medical practitioners, https://www.safeworkaustralia.gov.au/doc/health-monitoring-exposure-hazardous-chemicals-guide-medical-practitioners
+Health Monitoring for Exposure to Hazardous Chemicals, https://www.safeworkaustralia.gov.au/book/health-monitoring-when-you-work-hazardous-chemicals-guide

 4 ‘Sensitizer’, Interactive Learning Paradigms Incorporated website, http://www.ilpi.com/msds/ref/sensitizer.html (Accessed August 2019)